Development assistance in Samoa

 Further information on programs addressing health security can be found at Pillar 1 – health security in Samoa.

 Pillar 2 – stability

 Against the backdrop of a tighter fiscal environment, Australia is assisting Samoa’s government institutions to maintain frontline service delivery for the benefit of all.
 We are supporting measures to improve planning and coordination to ensure more capable, efficient and transparent institutions.
 We continue to focus on strengthening basic education and making it more inclusive.
-Australia also supports the economic participation and well-being of vulnerable communities, especially women and girls, and the disabled community.
+Australia also supports the economic participation and well-being of vulnerable communities, especially women and girls, and people with disabilities.